MongoDB provides native backup utilities that you can use to migrate Azure Cosmos DB's API for MongoDB to ApsaraDB for MongoDB.

 mongodump --host <HOST>:10255 --authenticationDatabase admin -u <USERNAME> -p <PRIMARY PASSWORD> --ssl --sslAllowInvalidCertificates

-Note: Replace <HOST>, <USERNAME>, and <PRIMARY PASSWORD> with the corresponding values shown in the Azure connection information figure.
+Note: Replace <HOST>, <USERNAME>, and <SECONDARY PASSWORD> with the actual values shown in the Figure 1 figure.

 After the backup is complete, backups of the Azure Cosmos DB are stored in the dump folder.

 - Obtain the endpoint of the primary node of the ApsaraDB for MongoDB instance.
-For more information, see Retrieve the seven connection elements.
+For more information, see Overview of replica set instance connections.

 - Run the following command on the MongoDB server to export the backups to the ApsaraDB for MongoDB instance.

-- <password>: The password for the MongoDB instance.
+- <password>: the password used to log on to the ApsaraDB for MongoDB instance.

 After the recovery is complete, backups of the Azure Cosmos DB are migrated to the ApsaraDB for MongoDB instance.